odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

-This can happen when you run your Slim app in a sub-directory, and not directly within the [DocumentRoot](https://httpd.apache.org/docs/2.4/en/mod/core.html#documentroot) of your webserver.
+This can happen when you run your Slim app in a sub-directory, and not directly within the [DocumentRoot](https://httpd.apache.org/docs/2.4/en/mod/core.html#documentroot) of the webserver.
 To fix this you have to set the correct "base path".

 Ideally the `DoumentRoot` of your production server points directly to the `public/` directory.
+In this case you don't need to configure the Slim base path.

 In all other cases you have to make sure, that your base path is correct.
 For example, the DocumentRoot directory is `/var/www/domain.com/htdocs/`, but the application